deepghs/waifuc/docs/source/advanced_guides/workflow/index.rst

 Semi-Finished Products?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Imagine a scenario where you are preparing to make a batch of donuts with sugar sprinkles,
+Imagine a scenario where you are preparing to make a batch of donuts with jimmies,
 and you have already applied the icing.
 However, you suddenly have to leave for a while due to an unexpected event.
 In a situation like this, what should you do when you come back?
 It's similar to the following code,
 so what should you do next?